 Default interest is a sanction for default on a debt.
 It is paid in addition to the debt, and is set as a percentage of the amount outstanding.
 By law, default on a debt changes the content of the creditor’s rights and the debtor’s obligations, as it establishes new rights and obligations in addition to the obligation to pay the debt, regardless of whether the debtor caused the default or not.

-Under Section 517(2) of the Civil Code, the statutory rate for default interest is defined by Regulation No 87/1995 (nariadenie č.
+The statutory rate for default interest pursuant to Section 517(2) of the Civil Code is defined by Regulation No 87/1995 (nariadenie č.
 87/1995 Z.z.) such that the default interest rate is five percentage points higher than the European Central Bank’s base rate on the first day of default on a debt.
 Five percentage points are therefore added to the ECB base rate (i.e. the rate for main refinancing operations).
-ECB interest rates for individual periods are available at https://www.nbs.sk/en/statistics/financial-markets/interest-rates/interest-rates-of-the-ecb.
+ECB interest rates for individual periods are available on the website of the National Bank of Slovakia.
 The default interest rate on the first day of default applies for the duration of default, and any subsequent adjustments to the ECB base rate have no effect on the default interest rate.

-In addition to the links above, the current wording of the relevant legislation (the Civil and Commercial Codes) and regulations (Regulations Nos 87/1995 and 21/2013) can be found on the websites http://www.zbierka.sk/ and https://www.slov-lex.sk/domov.
+In addition to the links above, the current wording of the relevant legislation (the Civil and Commercial Codes) and regulations (Regulations Nos 87/1995 and 21/2013) can be found at https://www.slov-lex.sk/domov.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.